automationbroker/apb/docs/developers.md

 --extra-vars 'mediawiki_site_lang=en'
 ```

-### Developing Bundles for Use in Proxied Environments
+### Developing APBs for Use in Proxied Environments

-The broker will pass its proxy settings to Bundle action pods (e.g. provision, deprovision, bind, unbind, update) as environment variables.
-We have found that there is little consensus on proxy settings being read from uppercase vs. lowercase environment variables (e.g. http_proxy vs. HTTP_PROXY), so the broker assigns the same values to both within each Bundle action pod, as shown below.
+The broker will pass its proxy settings to APB action pods (e.g. provision, deprovision, bind, unbind, update) as environment variables.
+We have found that there is little consensus on proxy settings being read from uppercase vs. lowercase environment variables (e.g. http_proxy vs. HTTP_PROXY), so the broker assigns the same values to both within each APB action pod, as shown below.

 ```bash
 http_proxy="<http_proxy>:<port>"